Bricktech2000/Notes/notes/java-reference.md

 or all other user-defined classes

-### note

-pointers to reference types in the heap are stored on the stack
+> **note**: in java, pointers to reference types in the heap are stored on the stack

 ## the `==` operator on References